rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

 ## Extension extensionality

 There are various equivalent forms of the relative function extensionality axiom for extension types.
+We will introduce three types `ExtExt`, `WeakExtExt`, and `NaiveExtExt` which will be used to assert the "extension extensionality", the "weak extension extensionality", and the "naive extension extensionality" axioms.
+In fact, despite this naming, we will see that all three axioms are logically equivalent.

 One form corresponds to the standard weak function extensionality.
 As suggested by footnote 8, we refer to this as a "weak extension extensionality" axiom.

 ```rzk title="RS17, Axiom 4.6, Weak extension extensionality"
 #define WeakExtExt